Works

 Sewer Relocation, Canning Vale

-Until April 2024, sewer upgrade work will take place in the rail corridor, near Fairfield Gardens.
+Sewer upgrade work is taking place in the rail corridor, near Fairfield Gardens.
 This will involve tunnelling and the use of cranes.
-Work will start from 6am on hotter days and there will be some occasional Sunday work.
+There will be some occasional Sunday work.
 Dewatering will take place 24/7.
 The footpath in this area is temporarily closed.

 Wall construction, Canning Vale and Jandakot